 This restorative form of stretching for lower back pain relief is great for encouraging mobility up and down the entire spine and creating more space in the back.
 In general, twists are relaxing and energizing, so this is a great option if you need a little break in your day.

-Sit up straight on the floor with your legs extended out in front of you.
+Sit up straight on the floor with your legs straight and extended out in front of you.
 Bend your right leg so that your foot is on the floor, and then cross your right leg over your left, setting your right foot next to your left thigh.
-Tuck your left leg in so that your left foot is just outside your right hip.
+Gently pull and tuck your left leg in so that your left foot is just outside your right hip.
 If that’s uncomfortable, you can keep your left leg extended.

 Extend your arms up and twist your torso to the right, placing your left elbow outside your right knee and your right hand on the floor behind you.
 As you inhale, lengthen your spine upward, and gently twist more to the right as you exhale (don’t force it!
 This shouldn’t be uncomfortable).
 Hold for about a minute as you continue to inhale and exhale.
-When you’re ready, unwind and repeat the same motions on the other side, starting with bending your left leg.
+When you’re ready, unwind and repeat the same motions on the other side, starting with bending your left knee, doing the exercise two times on each side with a break of 20 to 30 seconds in between.

-Like a seated twist, this simple stretch lengthens and realigns the spine, releasing tension in the lower back especially.
-It’s often compared to gracefully “wringing out” the body so you can start fresh.
+Like a seated twist, this simple stretch lengthens and realigns the spine, releasing tension in the lower back especially and gently stretches the shoulders.
+It’s often compared to gracefully “wringing out” the body so you can start fresh, over time your range of motion will also be extended.

-Start by lying on your back and extending both arms out to form a T-shape.
+Start by lying on your back with your legs straight and extending both arms out to form a T-shape.
 Bring your knees toward your chest so that your shins are parallel to the floor—your knees should be over your hips.
 Gently lower your knees to one side.
-There’s no need for your knees to touch the ground; it’s more important that your shoulders and neck stay flat.
+There’s no need for your knees to touch the ground; it’s more important that your shoulders and neck stay flat, but you should also feel a stretch in your chest.
 If it feels comfortable, you can turn your head to look in the opposite direction of your knees.
-Hold for about a minute, taking slow, deep breaths, and then switch directions, moving your knees and your gaze to the opposite side.
-It might also feel good to squeeze your knees into your chest when you’re done.
+Hold for about a minute, taking slow, deep breaths, and then return to the starting position and switch directions, moving your knees and your gaze to the opposite side.
+It might also feel good to squeeze your knees into your chest when you’re done, this is called a knee to chest stretch.

 Another yoga go-to, this stretch is a favorite for relieving pain and tightness all along the spine, shoulders, hips, and neck.
-It’s especially good for loosening up tight lower back muscles and works wonders for fighting stress and fatigue too.
+It’s especially good for loosening up tight lower back, hip flexors and piriformis muscles and works wonders for fighting stress and fatigue too.

-Come to hands and knees and then gently separate your knees a little wider than your hips keeping your big toes touched.
+Come to hands and knees and then gently separate your left knee and right knee a little wider than your hips keeping your big toes touched.
 Sink your hips back to rest on your heels, while your hands stay extended.
 Walk your hands a little more out in front of you and let your belly sink closer to the ground.
 With your forehead on the floor or resting on a prop, take several slow, deep breaths, focusing on lengthening your spine.
 Hold for a minute, or more if you’re really feeling it.

 General Tips for Stretching to Relieve Back Pain